 Most of the foods we eat contain FODMAPs, but how they affect our bodies vary from person to person.
 This is why the best solution for FODMAP-sensitive individuals to reduce the effects of FODMAPs is for them to go on a low-FODMAP diet.

 Read more: Is a Low FODMAP Diet Healthy?

 The low-FODMAP diet entails temporarily removing a lot of foods that contain FODMAPs from your diet.
 This can be tricky as you should still be able to get the right amount of nutrients your body needs.
 Seeking the help of a medical professional or a FODMAP-trained dietitian is highly advised because they can recommend substitutes for the FODMAP-rich foods you took out of your diet, which can prevent your malnutrition.
 You may also be given supplements to help increase the enzymes that your body could not otherwise produce on its own.

 Read more: What are Low FODMAP Foods?

 The first phase of this diet involves eliminating foods high in FODMAP from your daily consumption for a two- to six-week period (or as advised by your dietitian).
 The second phase requires gradually reintroducing them to your diet and observing how your body responds to each of them.
 Once you have determined which foods are triggering your symptoms, then you can better address and manage your FODMAP intolerance.

 Other ways to improve your gut and reduce the effects FODMAP intolerance is by taking probiotics to help maintain the balance of your gut microbiome and getting treated for SIBO.

 Need Our Help?

 Book an appointment with an accredited dietitian or nutritionist by phone on (07) 3071-7405 between 8am and 6pm Monday to Friday or send us an enquiry.
-Alternatively, discover how our dietitians and nutritionists can help you deal with your FODMAP sensitivity.
+Alternatively, find out more about our Gut and Bowel Health services.